-It multiplies these inputs on a feature-by-feature basis with three occlusion masks of the same dimension, produced by the motion estimator.
-These masks sum up to 1 and describe which input features should be used to reconstruct each region of target frame.
-For instance, mask \sfboxed{A} maps to parts of the face or body that have moved in the reference and need to be regenerated in the target pose, mask \sfboxed{B} maps to the regions that don't move between the reference and target (\eg background), while mask \sfboxed{C} maps to new regions (\eg hands) that are absent in the reference frame. \circled{7}~Once multiplied with their respective masks, the combined input features are fed through convolutional layers in the decoding blocks that upsample them back into the target resolution.
+Each of these inputs on a feature-by-feature basis with three occlusion masks of the same dimension, produced by the motion estimator.
+These occlusion masks sum up to 1 and describe how to weigh different regions of the input features when reconstructing each region of target frame.
+For instance, mask \sfboxed{A} maps to parts of the face or body that have moved in the reference and need to be regenerated in the target pose, mask \sfboxed{B} maps to the regions that don't move between the reference and target (\eg background), while mask \sfboxed{C} maps to new regions (\eg hands) that are only visible in the LR frame. \circled{7}~Once multiplied with their respective masks, the combined input features are fed through convolutional layers in the decoding blocks that upsample them back into the target resolution.
 A more detailed description of the model with figures can be found in \App{model details}.